GHB (gamma hydroxybutyrate) is a depressant drug that slows down the messages travelling between the brain and body1.

 Little is known about the long-term effects of GHB use.
 However, it is known that regular use can lead to tolerance and dependence, which means larger amounts of GHB are needed to get the same effect.

 Using GHB with other drugs

 Giving up GHB after using it for a long time is challenging because the body has to get used to functioning without it.
-Advice on doing so should be sought from a health professional when planning to stop using GHB.
+This is why it's important to speak to a health professional when planning to stop using GHB.

 These symptoms can include: